 Now, what this also means is that your Call Center Software, Interactive Voice Recognition or Dual-Tone Multi-Frequency will be in scope for PCI as well as calls will be routed through these solutions to reduce overhead and increase sales.
 Most Call Center Software packages now have PCI compliant modules or plugins that aid in achieving and maintaining PCI compliance, but for the ones that do not TokenEx suggests segmenting these environments as well so they do not bring the Corporate environment into PCI scope.
 In fact, a strategy that we have seen used by a number of our organizations is simply putting the Call Center Software environment into the PCI Cardholder Data Environment (CDE).

-For more information or guidance on PCI Compliance in the Call Center, please contact TokenEx.
+For more information or guidance on PCI Compliance in the Contact Center, please contact TokenEx.